TheGoodlike13/sahyun_bot/README.md

 Sets manual rank to the user.

 Any rank can be used as a shorthand: !ban NICK, !admin NICK, etc.

+#### !next

+Pop the next song in request queue.
+After calling this, it is considered played.
+If the request was not exact, ADMIN rank can then call !pick to make it exact.
+Only the picked value will be considered played in that case.

 ## Notes on development & running